 A quick stroll down the food aisles of a pet store can be a lot for pet owners to take in: There are tons of different types of cat and dog food out there.
 What should you consider as you make the best choice for your furry friends?

-First, make sure you give your pet a food that’s intended for its species.
+First, make sure you give your pet a food that’s intended for that particular animal.
 Dogs and cats need different kinds of nutrients, so what works for Fluffy is not good for Fido.

 You’ll also find that pet food packages have a lot of useful information.
 Check the bag, box, or can for the nutritional statement from the Association of American Feed Control Officials (AAFCO), which will say that the food is complete and balanced.
 The organization has developed nutrition standards for pets’ different life stages that include growth (for kittens and puppies), pregnancy and lactation, and adulthood.

 Adult Cats and Dogs

 Cats are meat eaters and need diets that are high in animal protein.
 Your cat should not become a vegetarian, because she needs amino acids like taurine, arginine, methionine, and tyrosine that come from an animal source.
 The food you choose for your cat should also have fat, which provides energy and vitamins A, D, and E.

 Your dog must have water, protein, fat, carbs, and some vitamins and minerals to be healthy.
 The amount of food he needs will depend on his size and how active he is.
 Ask your vet to help you figure out how much to give and what kind of food would be best.

 Animals that are pregnant or have recently given birth will need a high-calorie food.
 Cats often lose weight as they nurse their kittens, so they need to gain as much as 50% of their pre-pregnancy weight before they give birth.